 Have you ever noticed that you are intuitively drawn to certain colors?
 Each season has a definitive color palette and a marked personality that corresponds to the color preferences and character traits of each group of people.
 There are also certain behaviors that align with the energy of each season.

 Think of how you feel in winter when the skies are grey and you want to hunker down and hibernate, or how awakened and alive you feel when the first bright flowers of spring appear.
 Now you may be thinking that you have heard of seasonal color palettes before.
 But this system is different.
 In the quiz below, you will find a set of questions designed to help you discover your authentic color personality and design style.
 This is just a sample, of course, and there is a limit to how much personality analysis can be done from such a small selection of questions.
 This exercise is deceptively simple.
 It can be harder than we may think to get in touch with our true selves.
 Often we pick the answer we think we ought to pick, or that someone else would like us to pick.
 It's not at all unusual for us to select the type we'd like to be instead of the type we truly are.
 Trust your first instinctive response and pick the option that most resonates with you.
 This is about connecting to who you really are - not who you aspire to be, or who you think other people would like you to be.
 Take the quiz here!
-"The Little Book of Colour - Karen Haller"
+"The Little Book of Colour - Karen Haller" The foundation of a great hairstyle is always the prep and that starts before the time of your appointment.
+These tips will help me to create the gorgeous style you dream of!

 Are you overwhelmed with how much there is to do before the wedding and not sure when you should be doing it all??
 Here is a simple guide for the timing of your beauty planning!
 12+ Months: Every artist is different with how far they book out but my suggestion is that as soon as you know your date, reach out to your favorite vendors to see if they have your date available/are booking that far out yet.
 It’s never too early!
 9+ months: Start working with your salon stylist to figure out the schedule you will follow to have the perfect cut and color to suit your wedding hairstyle.
 Same goes for your esthetician!
 If you have bigger skin concerns (acne, acne scarring, discoloration) you may need to start sooner than 9 months.
 6+ months: Again, never too early to ask for a date if you have a specific one in mind but I usually recommend reaching out about 6 months out, to set your preview appointment, 2-3 months from wedding day.
 Before your preview appointment: Using your artist’s portfolio, find images that fit the vibe you are going for.
 Don’t save more than 3-4 images per service, to avoid getting overwhelmed.
 3ish months: Bridal Shower Glam!
 Why not look your most beautiful for your bridal shower as well?
 2-3 months: I like doing preview appointments about 2-3 months from the wedding so you look pretty similar to how you will on the wedding day, ** Don’t forget to book your artist for your rehearsal dinner glam too!
 This is one of my favorite appointments because the look can be more “fun and flirty”! ** There are several clothing items any hair stylist hates to see their clients wearing when it comes time for their appointment (if they’re not planning to wear this item for the rest of the day).